cohire/frontend-challenge/README.md

 - `styled-components`

 ### Submission guide
-Please fork this repo and drop your contact person a note once you are done
+Please create a git repository of your solution and send the link to your contact person once you are done.

 ### How we review
 - **Design**: Were you able to translate the mockup into a web application that works well on various browsers and devices?
 Does the output match the mockup?
 This is the most important aspect.
 Weight: 50%